Module Spatial Data Tool

 Data Table

 If you go to the data table click the arrow next to the layer you created to expand it.
-Click the to open the gis Data Table for the layer.
-Select a record in the list to display several Lucity tools.
+Click the

 Open Module View